Endework/Zindi_projects/README.md

 1. [Insurance Prediction](https://github.com/Endework/Zindi_projects/tree/Insurance): This branch contains the work for the Insurance Prediction project.
 It includes data preprocessing, feature selection, model training and evaluation, and test data preprocessing and prediction.

 2. [Image Classification](https://github.com/Endework/Zindi_projects/tree/Image_classification): This branch contains the work for the Image Classification project.
+3. [Smart Money Management](https://github.com/Endework/Zindi_projects/tree/smartmoney): This branch classifies expenses in to 13 classes